jalilahmed/jalilahmed/README.md

 I work across the full ML lifecycle: problem formulation, experimental design, model development, and deployment under practical constraints.
 My interests are in understanding why models work (or fail)—with particular interest in generalization, robustness, uncertainty, and physics-informed learning.

-Tools
+### Tools:

 Python, PyTorch, TensorFlow, computer vision pipelines, ML experimentation tooling, and production-oriented workflows.
-Frontend and systems experience when needed—used pragmatically, not for novelty.
+Frontend and systems experience when needed are used pragmatically, not for novelty.

 **Note**: *This GitHub contains research prototypes, experiments, and selected engineering work.
 Not everything here is polished; some repositories exist to document ideas, failures, and trade-offs rather than finished products.*